 The proposed use will have hours of operation of 7:00 a.m. to 5:30 p.m.
 Monday through Friday.
 Children will be outside in the play area during limited times and they will be under full supervision by staff.
+The Planning Board finds the standards of this section have been met. on the site.
 The Planning Board finds the standards of this section have been met.
-Trash will be stored inside.
-There will be no dumpster on site.
-There are no safety hazards on the site.
-The Planning Board finds the standards of this section have been met.

 K. Storage of Materials.

-1. Exposed nonresidential storage areas, exposed machinery, and areas used for the storage or collection of discarded automobiles, auto parts, metals or other articles of salvage or refuse must have sufficient setbacks and screening (such as a stockade fence or a dense evergreen hedge) to provide a visual buffer sufficient to minimize their impact on abutting residential uses and users of public streets.

-2. All dumpsters or similar large collection receptacles for trash or other wastes must be located on level surfaces which are paved or graveled.
-Where the dumpster or receptacle is located in a yard which abuts a residential or institutional use or a public street, it must be screened by fencing or landscaping.

-3. Where a potential safety hazard to children is likely to arise, physical screening sufficient to deter small children from entering the premises must be provided and maintained in good condition.
+- 1. Exposed nonresidential storage areas, exposed machinery, and areas used for the storage or collection of discarded automobiles, auto parts, metals or other articles of salvage or refuse must have sufficient setbacks and screening (such as a stockade fence or a dense evergreen hedge) to provide a visual buffer sufficient to minimize their impact on abutting residential uses and users of public streets. - 2.
+All dumpsters or similar large collection receptacles for trash or other wastes must be located on level surfaces which are paved or graveled.
+Where the dumpster or receptacle is located in a yard which abuts a residential or institutional use or a public street, it must be screened by fencing or landscaping. - 3.
+Where a potential safety hazard to children is likely to arise, physical screening sufficient to deter small children from entering the premises must be provided and maintained in good condition.